-The case, band, and technology of the Casio Pro Trek watch are specifically designed to be used in the great outdoors.
-It features a water resistance to around 330 feet, a fairly comfortable, but strong as nails black resin band keeps everything together as you and your watch go out to search or the next adventure.
+The case, band, and technology of the Casio Pro Trek watches are specifically designed to be used in the great outdoors.
+It features water resistance to around 330 feet, a fairly comfortable, but strong as nails black resin band keeps everything together as you and your watch go out to search or the next adventure.

 While there is a lot of great things going on with this watch, one of the areas that it falters a bit in the readability of the watch face.
 The digital readout isn’t always nice and crisp in direct sunlight, and there have been reports of the backlight being too bright for the user.

-SUUNTO VECTOR WATCH
+7. SUUNTO VECTOR

 Designed with the serious adventurer in mind, this altimeter watch boasts an impressive three feet resolution on elevations up to 29,500 feet, and a powerful memory function stores readings on the hour, every hour if desired so that you can truly track your progress.

-Unlike some of the other watches on this list, the Suunto Vector watch case is made of a lightweight plastic material, making it virtually weightless against the wrist.
+Unlike some of the other watches on this list, the Suunto Vector watch case is made of lightweight plastic material, making it virtually weightless against the wrist.
 While the case diameter is a bit hefty at 5.1 centimeters, it matches easily with the thickness of 16 millimeters to make a surprisingly comfortable watch.

-While the plastic watch case may seem a little less dependable to some, the watch is actually quite durable with a strong buckle clasp and a mineral dial window that can easily stand up to outdoor activity.
+While the plastic watch case may seem a little less dependable to some, the watch is actually quite durable with a strong buckle clasp and a mineral dial window that can easily stand up to the outdoor activity.

 Another great feature of this watch is the display.
 Not only it is larger than most, but the backlight and convenient control buttons are both easy to understand and use.